Suwannee Correctional Institution

-The Suwannee Correctional Institution (also SUWCI) is a Level 6 security prison facility for adult males at Live Oak, Florida, two miles west of Wellborn.
+The Suwannee Correctional Institution (also SUWCI) is an American Level 6 security prison facility for adult males at Live Oak, Florida, two miles west of Wellborn.
 The camp was established in 2009.
 The total staff is 724 (as of April 13, 2014) and it has a capacity of 1,505 prisoners.
 There was an FBI investigation after the death of a prisoner in 2014.

 The nearby Suwannee Correctional Institution Annex was established in 2010.
 It holds another 1,346 inmates at the same security level.